Rationing in the United Kingdom: Fuel

-The Fuel and Lighting (Coal) Order 1941 came into force in January 1942.
+The Fuel and Lighting (Coal) Order 1941 (SR&O 1941/1920) came into force in January 1942.
 Central heating was prohibited in the summer months.
 Domestic coal was rationed to 15 long cwt for those in London and the south of England; 20 long cwt for the rest (the southern part of England having generally a milder climate).
 Some kinds of coal such as anthracite were not rationed, and in coal-mining areas waste coal was eagerly gathered, as it had been in the Great Depression.

 Petrol

 Petrol rationing was introduced in September 1939 with an allowance of approximately 200 mi of motoring per month.
 The coupons issued related to a car's calculated RAC horsepower and that horsepower's nominal fuel consumption.
 From July 1942 until June 1945, the basic ration was suspended completely, with essential-user coupons being issued only to those with official sanction.
 In June 1945, the basic ration was restored to allow about 150 mi per month; this was increased in August 1945 to allow about 180 mi per month.